elixir-webrtc/ex_webrtc/guides/intro.md

 const pc = new RTCPeerConnection({iceServers: [{urls: "stun:stun.l.google.com:19302"}]});
 localStream.getTracks().forEach(track => pc.addTrack(track, localStream));

-// these will be the tracks that we added by `PeerConnection.add_track` pc.ontrack = event => videoPlayer.srcObject = event.stream[0];
+// these will be the tracks that we added using `PeerConnection.add_track` pc.ontrack = event => videoPlayer.srcObject = event.stream[0];

 // sending/receiving the offer/answer/candidates to the other peer is your responsiblity pc.onicecandidate = event => send_to_other_peer(event.candidate);
 on_cand_received(cand => pc.addIceCandidate(cand));

-// remember that we set up Elixir app to just handle the incoming offer
+// remember that we set up the Elixir app to just handle the incoming offer
 // so we need to generate and send it (an thus, start the negotiation) here const offer = await pc.createOffer();
 await pc.setLocalDescription(offer)